The 20 Best Transthyretin Amyloidosis Doctors Near Me in Maryland, US

 English, Hindi, Spanish

 Kavita Sharma MD, is an Associate Professor of Medicine in Advanced Heart Failure/Transplant Cardiology in the Division of Cardiology at the Johns Hopkins University School of Medicine.
 She is the Director of the Johns Hopkins Heart Failure with Preserved Ejection Fraction Program.
 She sees patients at The Johns Hopkins Hospital, downtown campus.
 A cardiologist specializing in advanced heart failure, her clinical interests include advanced heart failure diagnosis and management, heart transplantation, and mechanical circulatory support including left ventricular assist devices.
 She has a specialized interest in heart failure with preserved ejection fraction (HFpEF), and directs one of the largest programs in the country dedicated to caring for patients with this condition.
 She is the principal investigator of numerous clinical and translational trials in HFpEF and leads a team of nurses, research coordinators, and fellows-in-training in this multi-faceted program.
 She is an invited speaker at national meetings in topic areas covering advanced heart failure and HFpEF.
 Dr. Sharma is a member of the American Heart Association, the American College of Cardiology, the Heart Failure Society of America, and the International Society of Heart and Lung Transplantation.
-Dr. Sharma is rated as an Experienced provider by MediFind in the treatment of Transthyretin Amyloidosis.
-Her top areas of expertise are Primary Localized Cutaneous Amyloidosis, Cardiac Amyloidosis, Heart Failure with Preserved Ejection Fraction (HFpEF), Heart Failure, and Cardiac Ablation.
+Dr. Sharma is rated as an Advanced provider by MediFind in the treatment of Transthyretin Amyloidosis.
+She is also highly rated in 13 other conditions, according to our data.
+Her clinical expertise encompasses Heart Failure with Preserved Ejection Fraction (HFpEF), Heart Failure, Cardiac Amyloidosis, Heart Transplant, and Tissue Biopsy.
+Dr. Sharma is board certified in American Board Of Internal Medicine.

 Experienced in Transthyretin Amyloidosis